 Getting to Machu Picchu by Hiking the Inca Trail

-- In order to hike the Inca Trail you MUST book a guided tour with an authorize Inca Trail trekking company (like our team).
+- In order to hike the Inca Trail, you MUST book a guided tour with an authorized Inca Trail trekking company (like our team).

-- Inca Trail passes sold by the government are limited to 500 people per day of which about 200 are tourist and 300 porters.
+- Inca Trail passes sold by the government are limited to 500 people per day of which about 200 are tourists and 300 porters.